 - How much waste do we generate?

-- What steps could we take to generate less waste?
+- How can we generate less waste?

-- Could we reuse or recycle more?
+- Reuse or recycle more?

-- Could we buy and/or sell used materials?
+- Buy and/or sell used materials?

-- Could we utilize materials and equipment more efficiently?
+- Utilize materials and equipment more efficiently?

 - What do the legislation/policies say?

-- meet the environmental obligations.
+- meet environmental obligations.

 Switching to materials management